ricsam/stylefire/README.md

 `stroke-dasharray` and `stroke-dashoffset` are still supported if you wish to work with these attributes directly.

 ### Overriding render batching

+By default, firing `set` will **schedule** a render on the next available frame.
+This way, we batch renders and help prevent [layout thrashing](https://developers.google.com/web/fundamentals/performance/rendering/avoid-large-complex-layouts-and-layout-thrashing).

+This behaviour can be manually overridden with the `render` method.

 ```javascript
 import css from 'stylefire/css';